Tanks Usage#

 Note

-parameter is optional and defaults to False
+The spherical_caps parameter is optional and defaults to False.
+If set

-, the tank will be defined as a cylinder with flat caps.
+be defined as a cylinder with flat caps.

-The predefined SphericalTank
+The predefined SphericalTank is defined with:

 spherical_geometry = SphericalTank(radius=0.1)